Lucas Áfrico: Loan to Estoril

 Lucas Áfrico made his league debut for Estoril against FC Porto B on 14 September 2019.

 Estoril

 On 2 July 2021, he returned to Estoril on a permanent basis, after playing there on loan earlier.
 During his second spell with the club, Lucas Áfrico made his league debut against Arouca on 7 August 2021.

 Gabala

 On 2 July 2023, Gabala announced the signing of Áfrico from Estoril to a one-year contract with the option of a second. Áfrico made his league debut for Gabala against Sabah on 6 August 2023.
 He scored his first goal for the club against Qarabağ on 25 September 2023, scoring in the 76th minute.

 On 27 May 2024, Gabala announced that Áfrico and five others had left the club with their contracts expiring.

+Kairat

+On 16 January 2026, he was signed on a free transfer by the Kazakh club Kairat, with a contract running until 26 December 2026.